reduxjs/reselect/README.md

 }
 ```

-But beware!
-If we try to use this `mapStateToProps` in our `VisibleTodoList` container component it will not correctly memoize.

-The following code will not work as intended:
+But there is a problem--the following code will not work as intended. `mapStateToProps` does not correctly memoize.

 #### `containers/VisibleTodoList.js`